 Decorated panels/ elements from the wall of Bhog-Mandap had fallen with time, even the wall could not stand completely.
 In spite of rigorous effort of ASI, only few such panels have remained intact.

-Outer face of this raised platform also decorated with numerous sculpture depicting various theme and stages of life.
+Outer face of this raised platform also decorated with numerous sculptures depicting various theme and stages of life.
 Here, you can see the farmer working in field, a King in the battle field, ladies doing makeup or playing with their kids.

 Some panels are dedicated to various God Goddess, you can also see various episode from the mythology; Ramayana, Mahabharata etc. Here, artists have tried hard to touch almost all the aspect of life.